Kirby Macdonald (she/her)

 Approach to Eating Disorders

-I believe eating disorders often serve important emotional, protective, sensory, relational, or survival functions.
-While they can cause significant distress and harm, they do not arise “out of nowhere,” and I do not believe people should be reduced to symptoms, behaviours, or compliance markers.
+I recognise that eating disorders are often not the problem, but a reflection of deeper underlying distress.
+Eating disorders often occur to people who are suffering, serving an important emotional, social or relational function to help them cope.
+While they can cause significant harm, they do not arise out of nowhere, and I do not believe people should be reduced to symptoms, behaviours, or compliance markers.

-I am open to non-traditional and harm minimisation approaches where appropriate, particularly when rigid or coercive treatment models have caused harm or failed to account for a person’s capacity, needs, and lived experience.
-I believe recovery is rarely linear, and that there is space for uncertainty, ambivalence, and grey areas.
+I am open to non-traditional and harm minimisation approaches where appropriate, particularly when rigid or coercive treatment models have caused harm or failed to acknowledge a person’s needs and lived experience.
+I believe recovery is rarely linear, and that there is space for uncertainty, ambivalence, and nuance.

 Lived Experience

-I also recognise the privileges I hold, including being white, cisgender, heterosexual, thin, tertiary educated, and self-employed.
-I aim to remain reflective and accountable about how these privileges shape my perspective and the spaces I hold.
+My lived experience also includes several privileges, including being white, cisgender, heterosexual, thin bodied, tertiary educated, and self-employed.
+I hold myself accountable to how these privileges shape my perspective and the spaces I hold for others.

 • Bachelor of Health Science (Dance Major) - The Australian College of Physical Education